homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 <details>
 <summary><b>Alternatives to this plugin</b></summary>

+- Link Comfort Cloud to Google Assistant ([manual](https://www.panasonic.com/global/hvac/products/comfort-cloud/how-to-set-up-comfort-cloud/link-panasonic-comfort-cloud-app-to-google-assistant.html)).

+- Link Comfort Cloud to Amazon Alexa ([manual](https://www.panasonic.com/global/hvac/products/comfort-cloud/how-to-set-up-comfort-cloud/link-panasonic-comfort-cloud-app-to-amazon-alexa.html)).

+- Official Panasonic Comfort Cloud app for iOS / Android

+- Dedicated remote controller.

-- Local access, but this requires reworking of the equipment, which will lose the warranty, so rather not recommended.
+- Local access, but this requires reworking of the equipment, which will lose the warranty, so rather not recommended ([manual](https://github.com/DomiStyle/esphome-panasonic-ac)).

 - Control by IR (imitates an IR remote control), but it only allows you to send commands (not possible to read the state).
 Examples:

   - Aqara Hub M2 or M3.
 This Hub will directly exposes IR to Homekit.
-You need to create scene in Aqara app for every IR command, for IR commands scenes are the only way to sync to HomeKit.
+For Hub M2 you need to create scene in Aqara app for every IR command, for IR commands scenes are the only way to sync to HomeKit.

   - Broadlink RM4 Mini or Pro.
 They work as WiFi devices.
 You need to install Homebridge plugin ([homebridge-broadlink-rm](https://github.com/kiwi-cam/homebridge-broadlink-rm)) to work with this.
 For every command there will be separate accessory in HomeKit.